malthejorgensen/blagblogblag.com/_posts/2013-06-23-buying-things-online.md

 Long story short: _[bosto-tablet.com] is a great, legimate seller of Bosto drawing tablets.
 I bought a Kingtee 19-mb from the site and it was delivered within days of my purchase, and I am very happy with the product.
-This is the story of how I bought it._
+However before I bought something off the site I was worried that it was a scam.
+This is a story of worry, research and a leap of faith._

 So I was going buy a drawing tablet, like [the ones from Wacom](http://www.wacom.com/products/pen-displays/cintiq/cintiq-13hd).
 After researching a little I found that cheaper alternatives are now available –